Sadieee/DDD-Federated-learning/README.md

 # Video Dataset Federated Learning Simulation

 Distributed deep learning training using PyTorchVideo and PyTorchLightning.
+The training model is 3D-VGG16 and Dataset is video driver drowsiness detection dataset.
 ## Requirements
 anaconda >= 22.9.0
 python >= 3.8